A Fully Open Source APM Built For OpenTelemetry | SigNoz

 What is OpenTelemetry?

 OpenTelemetry is an open-source collection of tools, APIs, and SDKs that aims to standardize the way we generate and collect telemetry data.
-It follows a specification-driven development.
-The OpenTelemetry specification has design and implementation guidelines for how the instrumentation libraries should be implemented.
+The OpenTelemetry specification has design and implementation guidelines on how the instrumentation libraries should be implemented.
 In addition, it provides client libraries in all the major programming languages which follow the specification.

 The specification is designed into distinct types of telemetry known as signals.
 Presently, OpenTelemetry has specifications for these three signals: